CsabaDu/CsabaDu.DynamicTestData/README.md

 #### Abstract `TestData` Base Type

-All concrete TestData types are inherited from the `TestData` absract `record` type.
+All concrete TestData types are inherited from the `abstract recordcTestData` type.
 Its primary constructor looks like:

 ```csharp
 namespace CsabaDu.DynamicTestData.TestDataTypes;